Tooth-Colored Fillings in Ottawa

 Making Fillings Anxiety-Free

 Even "simple" dental fillings cause anxiety for many people.
-The sound of the drill, the numbness, past negative experiences—we understand these concerns.
-At our Ottawa dental clinic, we believe no one should avoid necessary treatment because of fear.
+The sound of the drill, the numbness, past negative experiences — we understand these concerns.

 Nitrous Oxide (Laughing Gas)

 The perfect choice for most filling appointments.
 You'll feel relaxed and comfortable while remaining fully aware.
-Effects wear off within minutes so you can drive yourself home.
+Effects wear off within minutes.

 Oral Sedation

-Medication taken before your appointment creates drowsiness and reduces anxiety significantly.
+Medication taken before your appointment creates drowsiness.
 Ideal if you need multiple fillings or have moderate dental fear.
-You'll need a ride home afterward.

 IV Sedation